Exploring John McNaughton’s remorseless tour de force and the psychotic enigma upon which it was based

 Though is would displease many of Ebert’s colleagues, Henry: Portrait of a Serial Killer was not the trashy slice of violence critics had become accustomed to in a period of slasher oversaturation, but an authentic representation of true horror that unsettled for entirely different reasons.
-While an overabundance of mindless slashers served to trivialise murder in an era of dead-eyed antiheroes and audiences cheering on psychotic murderers, ‘Henry’ offered something that was regrettably real, that couldn’t be condemned as cynical trash or waved away with an aloof casualty.
+While an overabundance of mindless slashers served to trivialise murder in an era of dead-eyed antiheroes and audiences cheering on psychotic murderers, ‘Henry’ offered something that was regrettably real, that couldn’t be condemned as trash or dismissed as another cynical cash-grab.
 Many of those critics who had found McNaughton’s debut ugly and disturbing had no choice but to admire the rotten fruit of his labour.
 The purpose of the film was to enlighten, not entertain, and Henry’s was a story worth telling.

 The movie’s lack of budget and decision to use friends and family lends ‘Henry’ a rare legitimacy, as do its grainy production values and a cast of rookie actors who exceed all expectation, helping to realise the unique vision of a young director who had previously only been involved with documentaries.
 With ‘Henry’, McNaughton turned a creative corner, one so controversial that, much like industry darling and Edward Pressburger collaborator Michael Powell following the release and subsequent banishment of innovative proto slasher Peeping Tom, he was quickly ostracised from the industry, making a total of three movies during the next decade.
 The most notable was 1993’s underrated crime comedy Mad Dog and Glory, but even with the backing of high-profile McNaughton fan and director/producer Martin Scorsese, the same influential figure who had resurrected Peeping Tom from the commercial doldrums having financed a screening at the 1979 New York Film Festival, the movie would quickly fade into obscurity, and is now little more than a footnote in the genre’s long and storied history, much like the director himself.